OGGM/oggm/docs/introduction.rst

     Data preprocessing
-      Acquisition, download and processing of a large number of digital elevation models, gridded climate datasets, reference datasets for model calibration and validation )such as geodetic mass balance and velocity products), and more...
+      Acquisition, download and processing of a large number of digital elevation models, gridded climate datasets, reference datasets for model calibration and validation such as geodetic mass balance and velocity products, and more...

     Climatic mass balance